fmipp/py-fmipp/fmipp/README.md

-The following compiled libraries (release mode) and SWIG-generated wrappers should be copied here (se for instance batch script *build.bat*):
+The following compiled libraries (release mode) and SWIG-generated wrappers should be copied here (see for instance batch script *build.bat*):

 - fmippim.py